- Beautiful coastal scenery on ‘the Friendly Camino’

 It is a route suited to those who love coastal scenery but also the more intrepid walker as you will find slightly less signage and fellow pilgrims than on the Spanish Camino.
 The Coastal Way is picturesque and is quieter than the traditional inland Camino Central from Porto to Redondela.
 Pilgrims have the option of using a mixture of the Seashore Path and Coastal Way from Porto to A Guarda, the latter often being slightly inland of the Seashore Path and better signposted.
 (Both routes often converge and share the same path.)

-Our Portuguese Coastal Camino takes in the interesting towns such as beautiful Viana do Castelo, Baiona, Caminha and Pontevedra, most of which date back to Roman times.
-You also have the option to visit nearby Tui and its cathedral on your rest day from Baiona.
+Our Portuguese Coastal Camino takes in interesting towns such as beautiful Viana do Castelo and Baiona, which date back to Roman times.

 Extend Your Holiday – City Breaks